 - Foreclosure protections

-- On August 27, 2020, the Federal Housing Finance Agency announced an extension of its moratorium on single-family foreclosures and real estate owned evictions through at least December 31, 2020, for homeowners in Fannie and Freddie-backed single-family mortgages.
+- Feb 9, 2021: The Federal Housing Finance Agency has extended its moratorium on single-family foreclosures through at least March 31, 2021, for homeowners in Fannie and Freddie-backed single-family mortgages.

-- The FHA has also extended its foreclosure and eviction moratorium through at least December 31, 2020, for homeowners with FHA-insured single family mortgages covered under the CARES Act.
+- The FHA has extended its foreclosure and eviction moratorium through at least June 30, 2021, for homeowners with FHA-insured single family mortgages covered under the CARES Act.

-- The USDA has suspended foreclosures and related evictions for borrowers with USDA single family Housing and Direct and Guaranteed loans through December 31, 2020.
+- The USDA has extended its suspension of foreclosures and related evictions for borrowers with USDA Single Family Housing and Direct and Guaranteed loans through June 30, 2021.

 - Here’s a site with links to the different federal loan programs and their forbearance policies and how to find out if your loan is covered by one of these programs.